istio/istio.io/content/blog/2019/mesh-federation/index.md

 - **expose-all by default**.
 All the services are exposed by default to all the clusters in the mesh.
 - **common identity and common trust** are established between all the clusters in the mesh.

-The three patterns differ by the following aspects:
+The differences between the three patterns are the following:

 - The clusters are on a **single network** or on **multiple networks**.
 Single network means that the pods in one cluster can reach the pods in other clusters directly.
 Multiple networks means that the pods in one cluster can reach